The Influence of Lepton Portal on the WIMP-pFIMP framework: Dark Matter phenomenology

 \section{Dark Matter phenomenology}

 In the extended SM Lagrangian, as presented in Eq\,.~\eqref{eq:model}, we have introduced three new particles $\psi$, $\chi$, and $\phi$.
 The real scalar particle $\phi$ is absolutely stable, in the absence of its decay term owing to $\mathcal{Z}_2$ symmetry.
 Among the complex scalar and vector-like charged fermion, the lightest one will serve as a stable DM candidate, and the responsible symmetry is $\mathcal{Z}_3$ in this case.
 The corresponding charges for these particles under these symmetries transformations are provided in Tab\,.~\ref{tab:tab1}.
-Another key point to highlight is that a charged DM \cite{Stebbins:2019xjr,Munoz:2018pzp,DeRujula:1989fe,Agrawal:2016quu,Kadota:2016tqq,Davidson:2000hf,Iles:2024zka,Berlin:2024lwe} is heavily constrained by observations, and hence we do not consider the charged DM possibility in our context.
+Another key point to highlight is that a charged DM \cite{Stebbins:2019xjr,Munoz:2018pzp,DeRujula:1989fe,Agrawal:2016quu,Kadota:2016tqq,Davidson:2000hf,Iles:2024zka,Berlin:2024lwe,Fiorillo:2024upk} is heavily constrained by observations, and hence we do not consider the charged DM possibility in our context.
 Therefore, we always choose $m_{\psi} > m_{\chi} + m_e$ to ensure that $\chi$ remains a stable DM candidate.
 Finally, these two DM components ($\phi$ and $\chi$) would contribute to the total DM relic density.
-We emphasize that, the -Higgs-portal coupling of $\phi$, $\lambda_{\phi \rm H}$ is taken $10^{-12}$, in order to ensure pFIMP dynamics as discussed in \cite{Bhattacharya:2022vxm, Bhattacharya:2022dco}.
+We emphasize that, the Higgs-portal coupling of $\phi$, $\lambda_{\phi \rm H}$ is taken $10^{-12}$ to ensure the pFIMP dynamics as discussed in \cite{Bhattacharya:2022vxm, Bhattacharya:2022dco}.
+In order to avoid $\phi$ equilibrating with the SM states, $\lambda_{\phi \rm H}$ must be less than $10^{-6}$, yet it cannot be zero in order to allow its production by Higgs.
+Therefore we choose a value $10^{-12}$, though we could increase or decrease that value by several orders of magnitude with no effect on this analysis.
 In the rest of the paper, we exclusively consider this regime.